 I think marketing dictates so much of how we think we “should” feel.
 And when it comes to the holidays, we should feel all warm and fuzzy.
 At least, that’s what advertisers would have us think.

-When our circumstances do not offer that, we often times try to artificially manufacture those feelings.
-As many of us have realized at some point in our lives, you can’t artificially manufacture a sense of well-being.
+When our circumstances do not offer that, we often try to manufacture those feelings artificially.
+As many of us have realized at some point in our lives, you can’t artificially produce a sense of well-being.

-I’ve come to the conclusion that it’s not only okay to simplify things, but it’s also totally normal to not always feel our best during the holidays.
-It’s ENOUGH just to be grateful, grateful for the true meaning of Christmas and all that means to you personally.
+I’ve concluded that it’s not only okay to simplify things, but it’s also totally normal to not always feel our best during the holidays.
+It’s enough just to be grateful, thankful for the true meaning of Christmas and all that means to you personally.